Soham-G/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/PCS-observability-dev-README.md

 ### Deploy grafana instance and prometheus store

-1. Deploy script: assets/pcs-observability.yaml
+1. Deploy script: `assets/pcs-observability.yaml`.
+This creates the infrastructure required to store and display the observability metrics, which is the Prometheus workspace, the Grafana instance, and the associated roles.

 ### Create AMI with Prometheus agent

-1. Clone the repository and navigate to the directory:
+2. Clone the repository and navigate to the directory:
    ```bash
    git clone https://github.com/Soham-G/aws-hpc-recipes.git -b pcs-observability
    cd aws-hpc-recipes/recipes/pcs/hpc_ready_ami
    ```

-2. Edit the configuration variables in `deploy-pcs-observability.sh`:
+3. Edit the configuration variables in `deploy-pcs-observability.sh`:
    ```bash
    # Open the file in your preferred editor
    vim deploy-pcs-observability.sh